Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 It’s easier to give your dog flavored enzymatic toothpaste because it tastes like a treat for your Pocket Bully.
 Your dog won’t even realize that you’re taking care of its teeth and will instead think that it’s just getting a fun snack.
 Enzymatic toothpaste is formulated to break down plaque and tartar in your dog’s teeth and gums.
 It helps prevent mouth and gum diseases in dogs.

 You can also go even further and give your Pocket Bully water additives.
-Water additives are formulated to give your dog fresher breath and fight tartar and plaque buildup.
+Water additives are formulated to give your dog a fresher breath and fight tartar and plaque buildup.
 To use water additives, you just need to pour a capful of it into your Pocket Bully’s water once a day.

 Exercise